Instant payments

 • Family preference category: unmarried children over 21 of citizens; spouses and children of permanent residents; married children of citizens; and siblings of citizens.

-• EB-1 visa: workers with extraordinary ability.
+• EB-1 visa: individuals with extraordinary ability, such as distinguished professors or researchers.

 • EB-2 visa: accomplished professionals with an advanced degree and exceptional ability.